semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-code.md

 :::

-### The second method
+### Second method

-The easiest method is to use `DropdownMenu.Menu`.
+The easiest way is to use `DropdownMenu.Menu`.

-It is appropriate when it is necessary to manage only the content within the options list.
+This is best when you only need to manage the content within the options list.

-`DropdownMenu.Menu` is a wrap over `DropdownMenu.Popper` and `DropdownMenu.List`.
-All props will fall through to `DropdownMenu.List`.
+`DropdownMenu.Menu` is a wrapper around `DropdownMenu.Popper` and `DropdownMenu.List`, and all props pass through to `DropdownMenu.List`.

 ::: sandbox